-- Add all ingredients to a stock pot or casserole dish like my Le Crueset
+- Add all ingredients to a stock pot or Dutch oven.

-- Turn heat to medium and stir to mix.
-Slowly over a five minute period break up with wooden spoon.
+- Turn heat to medium and stir to break up meat with wooden spoon.

-- Cover with lid and simmer for 2 hours.
+- Cover with lid and simmer for 1 hour.
 Remove lid and stir to mix.
-Chili should be breaking down.
-Season if need be and cook for another 2 hours on low covered.
+Season if needed (salt) and cook for another 1 hour on low, covered.